 NOTE: This section is to be read in conjunction with IALA 1038: Guideline On Ambient Light Which Aids To Navigation Lights Should Switch On And Off

-Computation of Daily Loads
+Computation of a Daily Load

-The most important aspect of a primary or secondary battery powered system design is the calculation of the daily load (EDL).
+The most important aspect of a primary or secondary battery powered system design is the calculation of the energy daily load (EDL).
 This is usually expressed as watt-hours per day (Wh/day).
 For a continuous load of 1 watt, for example, this calculation is expressed as:

 EDL (Wh) = Load (W) x Duration of Operation per Day (h/day)